sandeepanchakraborty/Form-Builder-Typescript-/README.md

 ## 🚀 Overview

 **Form Builder Typescript** is a robust, flexible, and extensible form builder library written in TypeScript.
 It empowers developers to create complex, dynamic, and fully customizable forms using a simple, declarative API.
-Whether you are building a simple login form or a multi-step survey, this library provides you the tools to do it efficiently.

 ---